-Your response should have a well defined beginning, a middle part and a conclusion if possible.
+Your response to PTE Describe Image questions should have a well-defined beginning, a middle part and a conclusion if possible.
 It shouldn’t be like someone has taken separate sentences and is just reading them one after.
 The points should follow each other naturally and should be well connected grammatically.

 Use templates with care

 Template answers to PTE Describe Image questions give you a good way of structuring your response.
 Since you already know how to begin and end your response, you won’t have to spend time figuring that out.
 The mistake that test takers make is – they don’t use the templates properly.
 For example – don’t use the same template for each describe image question which says – “This image describes…”.
 Instead try to have different templates for each describe image type question.
 This will make your response much more targeted, giving you a better score.